French cruiser Jeanne d'Arc (1930): Service history

-In June 1943, Jeanne d'Arc joined the Free French, and left Fort-de-France for Puerto Rico in July.
+In June 1943, Jeanne d'Arc joined the Allies, and left Fort-de-France for Puerto Rico in July.
 The United States refused to modernize the ship, so it continued on to Casablanca and arrived in Algiers on September 17, 1943.
 There the ship's anti-aircraft was modernized by the USS Vulcan (AR-5), with the 75mm guns and 13.2mm guns replaced by six 40mm L60 Bofors cannons and twenty 20mm L70 Oerlikons.
 Jeanne next took part in operations in Corsica and in Operation Dragoon, staying at Corsica until the summer of 1944 (and having two additional 20mm Oerlikons and four single barrel 40mm Bofors installed in May).
 In August 1944 she was stationed at Malta where an armored belt was installed.

 The ship was appointed by Rear Admiral André Lemonnier to transport part of the Provisional Government to Normandy.
 She left from Algiers on 28 August, 1944 for Cherbourg, then returned to North Africa on 24 September, 1944.
 Jeanne was incorporated into Task Force 86 (later named Flank Force) from 25 October, 1944 until March of 1945, carrying out various objectives in Italy.
 The ship entered drydock in Toulon for maintenance, staying there until the war ended, after which she resumed service as a school cruiser, carrying out 27 cruises until being decommissioned in favor of her namesake, the French cruiser Jeanne d'Arc (R97), on 16 July, 1964.